In this article, you’ll learn:

 Example 2: Determining Interest Rate on a Loan

 A bank manager has to service VIP clients who receive personalized loan terms.
 By raising the loan rate, they can expect a bonus at the end of the period but risk receiving a refusal from a client.
 The employee's task is to find the "golden mean."
 For this purpose, digital asset management systems or other applications can be used.
+To make this process more efficient and reduce errors, leveraging RPA in lending can help the bank manager track client interactions, monitor loan terms, and optimize decision-making for each VIP client.
 Metadata is used as follows:

 - Descriptive.
-Search by the name of the client's company will allow you to get their complete dossier.
+Search by the name of the client's company will allow you to get their complete dossier, especially useful when evaluating whether the client may later apply for a loan with revised terms.

 - Structural.
-By studying this section, you can see all related documents, such as financial reports and details regarding private student loans provided to the client.
+By studying this section, you can see all related documents, such as financial reports and details regarding loans provided to the client.

 - Administrative.
 This metadata will help you identify materials that contain essential data and are available only to people in charge.